thalesfragoso/nrf-recover/README.md

 **Attention**: This process will erase the entire code flash and UICR area of the device, in addition to the entire RAM.

+There is a flag to enable mass erase with a st-link, this is useful in case your chip is in a bad state and you only have a st-link, but it will **not** work if your chip is indeed locked.

 ## License

 Licensed under either of